The Million Token Question: Does More Context Actually Make LLMs Smarter?

 How I Set Up the Experiment

-The key control is fill percentage.
-At each test point, every strategy is padded to the same proportion of its available window.
-If a retrieval-based approach only needs a small amount of relevant text, the rest of the window is filled with irrelevant public-domain text so the model still has to operate under the same attention load.
+The key control was fill percentage.
+At each test point, every strategy used the same proportion of its available window.
+If a retrieval system only needed a small amount of relevant text, I filled the rest of the window with irrelevant Project Gutenberg text.
+That forced every strategy to run under the same prompt load.

-That matters because many comparisons between long context and retrieval are accidentally comparing two different things: one system sees a crowded prompt, the other sees a light one.
-In this setup, the haystack size stays constant.
-What changes is how the information is organized.
+This control matters because many comparisons between long context and retrieval compare two different prompt loads.
+One system gets a crowded prompt.
+The other gets a light one.
+In this setup, the amount of text stayed constant.
+The organization changed.

-For the source material, I used a corpus of 60-plus Hugging Face model cards published from September to December 2024, totaling about 700k relevant tokens, and roughly 2M tokens of Project Gutenberg text for padding and pollution.
-That gave me a technical corpus with clear timestamps and a noise source that was obviously irrelevant to the questions being asked.
+For the source material, I used more than 60 Hugging Face model cards published from September to December 2024.
+Together, they had about 700k relevant tokens.
+I used roughly 2M tokens of Project Gutenberg text for padding and pollution.
+That gave me a technical corpus with clear timestamps and irrelevant text that should not help answer the questions.

 What This Study Can and Cannot Tell Us

-This study is meant to answer a narrow question well, not a broad question poorly.
+This study tries to answer a narrow question well.

-It can tell us whether different context strategies behave differently on technical documentation and lookup-style questions as the prompt gets crowded.
+It can show whether different context strategies behave differently on technical documentation and factual lookup questions as the prompt gets more crowded.

-It cannot tell us that one strategy wins everywhere.
+It cannot show that one strategy wins everywhere.
 Different model families, document types, and task shapes may behave differently.
-Code, legal text, scientific literature, or multi-turn agents may produce different results.
+Code, legal text, scientific literature, and agent workflows with several turns may produce different results.

 The Question for Part 2

-So the question going into Part 2 is not whether large context windows are real.
+Part 2 is not about whether large context windows are real.
 They are.
-The question is whether they reduce the need for context engineering in any meaningful operational sense.
+It asks whether they reduce the need for context engineering in a way that matters for production systems.

 Part 2 covers the results.
-In these runs, what mattered was not the maximum window on the spec sheet.
-It was whether the system had structure and how much irrelevant text it had to fight through.
+In these runs, the maximum window on the spec sheet did not decide the outcome.
+Structure and irrelevant text did.